hellocodeco/old-exist-api-docs/source/index.md

     headers={'Authorization':'Token [YOUR_TOKEN]'})
 ```

-> Returns a list of attribute objects each with a list of values:
+> Returns a list of attribute objects each with a list of values, by default all attributes:

 ```json
 [